Relevance of the Basset history term for Lagrangian particle dynamics: Background

 The nondimensional parameter $S$ in~\eqref{eq:MRE} characterizes the particle radius with respect to the flow dimensions.
 We refer to $S$ as the Stokes number since it compares the particle relaxation timescale $\tau_p = \frac{a^2}{\nu}$ to a flow timescale $T$.
-Often, $T$ is chosen to be the time scale of the mean flow or eddy turnover time but setting it properly requires some care~\cite{Huilier2021}.
-We compute LCS for values of $S=0.1$, $S=1$ and $S=10$.
-This is in line with values studied in other papers~\cite{Daitche2015,Olivieri2014}.
+Our choices of S and R are in line with the paper that inspired this research \cite{prasath2019accurate}.
+Often, $T$ is chosen to be the time scale of the mean flow or eddy turnover time but setting it properly requires some care, since the timescales of the flow structures experienced by the particles should be considered~\cite{Huilier2021}.
+We compute FTLE fields for values of $S=0.1$, $S=1$ and \revb{$S=3$}, even though the Maxey-Riley equation is strictly only valid for a Stokes number much smaller than one.
+Our Stokes numbers are also slightly larger than values studied in other papers considering the Maxey-Riley Equation~\cite{Daitche2015,Olivieri2014} but roughly match Stokes numbers considered experimentally \cite{HofmannEtAl2022,Bourgoin2017,ZadeEtAl2019,ObligadoEtAl2014}.
+For our density ratios of $\beta = \rho_p/\rho_f = 2/3$ and $\beta = 4/3$, a value of $S_{\textrm{exp}} = 1$ as studied by Olivieri et al.~\cite{Olivieri2014} corresponds to a Stokes number as used in this article of $S = 2.25$ and $S = 1.125$ respectively, since Olivieri et al. use the experimental Stokes number as introduced below.
+The largest Stokes number studied by Daitche\cite{Daitche2015} is $S_{\textrm{Daitche}} = 3$, corresponding to $S = 3.86\, (\beta = 2/3)$ and $S = 2.46\, (\beta = 4/3)$, where $S_{\textrm{Daitche}} = S \cdot R$ and thus taking into account the added mass term in his definition of the Stokes number.